[JLPT grammar] The difference between ながら and まま

 I hope my explanation helps you. 😊

-In the JLPT course, all lessons come with homework, if you submit your homework, I will reply with corrections.
+In the JLPT course, all lessons come with homework.
+If you submit your homework, I will reply with corrections.

 I can break down the Japanese grammar and point out mistakes, explaining the structure and nuances of Japanese in an easy-to-understand way.